Get more information about University at Buffalo by clicking links below:

 - Speech-Language Pathology Program (more info)

-UB is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-A classification.
+University at Buffalo is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-A classification.
 The most popular sports played are listed below:

 - Baseball (Mid-American Conference)